kolypto/learning-and-playground/nats/README.md

 		// Subjects that are consumed by the stream.
 		// Wildcards are supported
 		Subjects: []string{
+            // NOTE: No two streams can have overlapping subjects!
 			"orders.*",  // -> orders.new, orders.processed
 		},
 		// Store where?
 File | Memory